joblib/joblib/doc/memory.rst

 ..

- We need to close the memmap file to avoid file locking on Windows; closing numpy.memmap objects is done with del, which flushes changes to the disk
+ The memmap file must be closed to avoid file locking on Windows; closing numpy.memmap objects is done with del, which flushes changes to the disk

     >>> del res